themeport/blankthree/readme.txt

 == Requirements ==

-Requires at least: WordPress 4.8+
+Requires at least: WordPress 4.9+
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Theme Support ==
 Blank Three Column is a free theme, but support is not.
 You are welcome to try the WordPress.org forums for free support.
 Please Note, we do not monitor those forums.
-To get professional support direct from themeport.net, become a member today: themeport.net/membership.
-Membership is only $15 per month which includes direct email support and access to our theme generator for unbranded themes.
+To get professional support direct from themeport.net, become a member today: themeport.net/pricing.

 == Credits ==